asengupta/avishek.net/_posts/2022-11-27-pytorch-guide-part-1.md

 {% include_relative code/simple-linear-nn-multiple-inputs-bias-leaky-relu.py %}
 ```

-### Multiple Neurons, Multiple Inputs with Bias, Leaky RelU Activation Function
+### 6. Multiple Neurons, Multiple Inputs with Bias, Leaky ReLU Activation Function

 Now let's talk of layers.
 We already have a single layer, but let's add more than one neuron to this layer.
+Then, the architecture will look like the following:

 ![Multiple Neurons, Multiple Inputs with Bias, Leaky ReLU](/assets/images/ann-2-ip-multiple-neurons-bias-leaky-relu.png)